The Finiteness Problem for Automaton Semigroups of Extended Bounded Activity

 Note that we have a run $\lrun{(u, C)}{\bm{p}}{\bm{q}}{(w, \mathscr{C}(\varepsilon))}$ in $\mathcal{T} \circ w \times R$ if and only if we have $u = \bm{p} \circ w$, $\bm{q} = \bm{p} \cdot w$ and $C = \mathscr{C}(\bm{p})$.
 Furthermore, $\mathcal{T} \circ w \times R$ is finite if $R$ is regular.

 \paragraph{Expandability.} A finite word $w \in \Sigma^*$ is \emph{$R$-expandable} for $R \subseteq Q^*$ if there is some $x \in \Sigma^*$ with $|R \circ w| < |R \circ wx|$.
-In this case, $x$ is said to \emph{$R$-expand} $w$. \begin{remark*} The notion of expandability was introduced in \cite{expandabilityPart} where it was shown that it is decidable whether a given word is expandable with respect to the action of a given \SAut and that there is a bound on the length of the expanding suffix. \end{remark*}

-\paragraph{Generalized Activity.} We say that a subset $S \subseteq Q$ of states of $\mathcal{T}$ is \emph{closed} (under the dual action) if we have
+In this case, $x$ is said to \emph{$R$-expand} $w$. \begin{remark*} The notion of expandability was introduced in \cite{expandabilityPart} where it was shown that it is decidable whether a given word is expandable with respect to the action of a given \SAut and that there is a bound on the length of the expanding suffix. \end{remark*} \end{section} \begin{section}{Generalized Activity} We say that a subset $S \subseteq Q$ of states of $\mathcal{T}$ is \emph{closed} (under the dual action) if we have

 For such a closed subset $S$, we may consider the restriction $\delta|_S$ of $\delta$ into a relation $\delta|_S \subseteq S \times \Sigma \times \Sigma \times S$, which yields a complete \SAut $\mathcal{T}|_S = (S, \Sigma, \delta|_S)$.
 Notice that the action $\bm{s} \circ u$ of some $\bm{s} \in S^+$ is the same when we consider it with respect to $\mathcal{T}$ or with respect to $\mathcal{T}|_S$.
 This justifies that we define the semigroup generated by $\mathcal{T}|_S$ as $S^+/{=_{\mathcal{T}}}$ (which is the subsemigroup generated by $S$ in the semigroup generated by $\mathcal{T}$).